 The Rock Island Greenway, named after the railroad that once used this right-of-way and was in large part the reason for Ruston’s founding, is a shared-use walking, running and bicycling path and linear park that will eventually run almost 6 miles across the city, connecting neighborhoods, businesses, educational institutions, and recreational amenities.
+The greenway greatly improves quality of life, economic opportunity, and the health of our community.

 What is a greenway?
 A greenway is a linear park or open area that encourages recreation and active transportation, typically through bike and pedestrian paths.